Nadi-System/nadi-system/paper.md

 - **Node** is one point on the network.
 It can have input nodes, one output node, and attributes associated with it.
 - **Network** consists of several connected nodes.
 It can also have attributes associated with it.
-- **Attributes** are values that can be boolean, integer, float, string, array, table, etc.
+- **Attributes** are values that can be boolean, integer, float, string, date, time, datetime, array, and table.
 - **Functions** are categorized into environment, network, and node functions based on what they work on.
-For example, network function is run on a network, while node function is run at each node.
+For example, network function is run on a network, while node function is run on each node.
-- **Expressions** are combination of attributes, variables, function calls, if--else, etc that can result in an attribute value.
+- **Expressions** are a combination of attributes, variables, function calls, conditionals, etc that can result in an attribute value.
 - **Propagation** is how the node functions are called in a network, you can call them in different order, based on a list, or filtered by expression.
-- **Task** in NADI is an execution body consisting of type of the task, optional output attribute name, and an expression, or a function call.
+- **Task** in NADI is an execution body consisting of type of task, optional output attribute name, and expression or function call.
 Only the top level function call on the expression can be a mutable call.
 - **Task Context** is the runtime environment for tasks to be run.
-It consists of a network, environmental variables and functions loaded from plugins.
+It consists of a network, environmental variables, and functions loaded from plugins.

 Figure below shows how the different data types come together to generate a task and the task context.
-Each task runs in the task context, giving outputs, modifying the context, producing side effects (saving files), etc.
+Each task runs in the task context, giving outputs, modifying the task context, or producing side effects (saving files).

 ![data Structures and the their relationship in the Tasks System](tasks-dtypes.png)